Laurelwood Elementary School Home

 • Value the diverse backgrounds and strengths each child brings to school and to learning.

-• Collaborate to incorporate best practices based on current research into their teaching.
+• Collaborate to incorporate best practices based on current research into their teaching to develop the whole child.

 • Work with students and the community in an environment of mutual trust and respect.